 Our bodies can manufacture some fats, but other essential fats must be obtained from our food.

 The key to eating healthy fats is to eat traditional, unrefined fats in moderation and avoiding processed, refined vegetable oils.

-Omega 3 and 6 oils are considered essential because the body requires them, but cannot make them.
-We have to get them from our food.
+Two important polyunsaturated fats are omega 3 and 6 essential fatty acids.
+These fats are considered essential because our body requires them, but cannot make them.
+We have to get them from our food on a regular basis.

 Omega-3's play an important role in brain function as well as in growth and development.
 They also reduce inflammation and are believed to reduce the risk of chronic diseases such as heart disease, arthritis and cancer.
 They are highly concentrated in the brain and appear to be important for memory and performance.
-They are found abundantly in flax, fish such as salmon and walnuts.
+They are found abundantly in flax oil and walnuts as well as cold water fish such as salmon.

-There are 3 types of omega 3 fatty acids:
+There are a few types of omega 3 fatty acids:

 ALA is found in plant foods such as flax, chia seeds, hemp seeds and walnuts.

 EPA and DHA is created by marine microalgae which are consumed by fish.
 The most abundant amounts are found in oily fish such as herring, sardines, mackerel, salmon, halibut, tuna, krill and green-lipped mussels.